 All staff should be aware of the early help process, and understand their role in identifying emerging problems, sharing information with other professionals to support early identification and assessment of a child's needs.
 It is important for children to receive the right help at the right time to address risks and prevent issues escalating.
-This also includes staff monitoring the situation and feeding back to the DSL any ongoing/escalation of concerns so that consideration can be given to a

-Child Protection Contact Referral to Children's Services if the child's situation doesn't appear to be improving.
+This also includes staff monitoring the situation and feeding back to the DSL any ongoing/escalation of concerns so that consideration can be given to a Child Protection Contact Referral to Children's Services if the child's situation doesn't appear to be improving.

-If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up a Families First Assessment as appropriate.
+If early help is appropriate, the DSL or a DDSL will generally lead on liaising with other agencies and setting up a Families First Assessment as appropriate.

-Any child may benefit from early help, but all trust staff should be particularly alert to the potential need for early help for a child who:
+Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:

-- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - · has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - · is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child, and - is persistently absent from education, including persistent absences for part of the school day.

-Trust staff members should be aware of the main categories of maltreatment: physical abuse, emotional abuse, sexual abuse and neglect as well as being aware of the indicators of maltreatment and specific safeguarding issues so that they are able to identify cases of children who may be in need of help or protection.
+School and college staff members should be aware of the main categories of maltreatment: physical abuse, emotional abuse, sexual abuse and neglect as well as being aware of the indicators of maltreatment and specific safeguarding issues so that they are able to identify cases of children who may be in need of help or protection.

+HCC Model Child Protection Policy for Schools, adopted by St. Francis' Trust CSF0034
-Children with special educational needs and disabilities:

-Additional barriers can exist when recognising abuse and neglect in this group of children.
+Children with special educational needs and disabilities (SEND) or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
+Barriers can exist when recognising abuse and neglect in this group of children.